 \subsection{Validation on a Simulation Platform}

 The performance of C$^*$ is first evaluated by extensive high-fidelity simulations on a multitude of complex scenarios.
-A robotic simulation platform, called Player/Stage~\cite{gerkey2003player} is used for simulations, where Player is a robot server that contains models of different types of robots and sensors, while Stage is a highly configurable simulator of a variety of robotic operations.
-Several complex scenarios of dimensions $50 m \times 50 m$ are randomly generated with different obstacle layouts to test and validate the performance of C$^*$.
+A robotic simulation platform, called Player/Stage~\cite{gerkey2003player} is used, where Player is a robot server that contains models of different types of robots and sensors, while Stage is a highly configurable simulator of a variety of robotic operations.
+Several complex scenarios of dimensions $50$ m $\times$ $50$ m are randomly generated with different obstacle layouts to test and validate the performance of C$^*$.
 These scenarios are considered as unknown to the robot at the beginning of the CPP operation.
-In order to detect and map obstacles during navigation, the autonomous robot is equipped with a laser sensor that has the FOV with a span of $360^\circ$ and a detection range of $15m$.
-The robot has motion constraints including the top speed of $0.5m/s$, max acceleration of $0.5m/s^2$, and the minimum turning radius of $0.04m$.
+In order to detect and map obstacles during navigation, the autonomous robot is equipped with a laser sensor that has the FOV with a span of $360^\circ$ and a detection range of $15$ m.
+The robot has motion constraints including the top speed of $0.5$ m/s, max acceleration of $0.5$ m/s$^2$, and the minimum turning radius of $0.04$ m.
 The robot dynamically discovers the environment during navigation and generates adaptive coverage trajectory until complete coverage is achieved.